-Typical tasks that would be taken over by our personal assistant might include:
+Typical tasks that would be taken over by our personal assistant include:

-- Administrative support, office-management (including fixing or scheduling appointments, typing and printing documents, making phone calls, planning business trips, including hotels, tickets,etc.).
+- Administrative support, such as: office-management, fixing or scheduling appointments, typing and printing documents, making phone calls, and planning business trips

-- Translations, including presence at meetings / exhibitions
+- Translations, including presence at meetings or exhibitions

 One business visa per quarter

-If you plan to visit during the course of the project, we can organize all the documents that must be prepared for the application for a business visa, offering you the necessary business visa invitation.
-Included in this service package we can provide this business visa support once per quarter.
+If you plan to visit during the course of the project, we can organize all the documents that must be prepared for the application for a business visa, including the necessary business visa invitation.

 Conference room’s usage

-When meeting with potential clients and business partners, you and your employee will benefit from the use of our conference rooms.
+When meeting with potential clients and business partners, you and your employees will benefit from the use of our conference rooms.

-This includes all the equipment that may be required, for example a Wi-Fi connection, projectors, and speaker phones, as well as tea, coffee and water.
-Within the service package you will receive 10 hours of conference room usage per quarter.
+This includes all the required equipment: a Wi-Fi connection, projectors, and speaker phones, as well as tea, coffee, and water.

 DDP (Delivered Duty Paid) Import Services

-This is the service which really allows our clients to get their goods into the Eurasian Economic Union without using a distributor or broker, or registering a company.
+This service allows our clients to get their goods into the Eurasian Economic Union without using a distributor or broker, or registering a company.

 Essentially, SCHNEIDER GROUP provides the services of a general importer, purchasing and importing goods on behalf of our clients via a purchase agreement, and then re-selling them to the final customer within the Eurasian Customs Union.